M4rwaneX/dingooChallenge/README.md

 ![Texte alternatif](src/clusters_kmeans_4_to_6.png)

 We see that the problem remains.
 Good thing is that the clusters seems to be coherent.
-This means that centroids won't be usefull.
+This means that centroids won't be useful.
 Let's try another approach and compute "new" centroids, which are called barycenter, using the cluster found by kmeans.
 I will use this formula :

 ![Texte alternatif](src/formula_barycenter_1.png)
 ![Texte alternatif](src/formula_barycenter_2.png)